 Frequency of Summative Evaluations

 At a minimum, summative evaluations shall occur annually for certified employees below the level of superintendent who have not attained continuing service status.
-Summative evaluations shall occur at least once every three (3) years for a teacher or other professional who has attained continuing service status, as well as principals, assistant principals, and other certified administrators.
+Summative evaluations shall occur at least once every five (5) years for a teacher or other professional who has attained continuing service status, as well as principals, assistant principals, and other certified administrators.
+Additional summative evaluations may be performed at the discretion of the immediate supervisor of a teacher or other professional based upon a case-by-case analysis of the professional criteria set forth in KRS 156.557 but shall not be imposed as a uniform requirement across the system.
+This does not restrict the frequency of formative evaluations, and an off-cycle formative evaluation may be conducted to establish the need for a summative evaluation more frequently than every five (5) years.

 Reporting